qjiangzhao/TEtrimmer/README.md

   -s, --preset [conserved|divergent]
                                   Choose one preset config (conserved or divergent).

-  -t, --num_threads INTEGER       Thread number used for TETrimmer.
+  -t, --num_threads INTEGER       Thread number used for TEtrimmer.
 Default: 10

   --classify_unknown              Use RepeatClassifier to classify the consensus sequence if the input
-                                  sequence is not classified or is unknown or the processed sequence length by TETrimmer is 2000 bp longer or shorter than the query sequence.
+                                  sequence is not classified or is unknown or the processed sequence length by TEtrimmer is 2000 bp longer or shorter than the query sequence.

   --classify_all                  Use RepeatClassifier to classify every consensus sequence.
 WARNING:
                                   This may take a long time.

-  -ca, --continue_analysis        Continue from previous unfinished TETrimmer run and would use the
+  -ca, --continue_analysis        Continue from previous unfinished TEtrimmer run and would use the
                                   same output directory.
   --dedup                         Remove duplicate sequences in input file.

-  -ga, --genome_anno              Perform genome TE annotation using RepeatMasker with the TETrimmer
+  -ga, --genome_anno              Perform genome TE annotation using RepeatMasker with the TEtrimmer
                                   curated TE libraries.

   --hmm                           Generate HMM files for each processed consensus sequence.